 However, we must intelligently analyze life to understand life.

-For over a century our educational system diligently taught critical thinking as part of its mission.
-And we are told that nearly all American educational institutions still teach critical thinking; but do they really?
+are told that nearly all American educational institutions still teach critical thinking; but do they really?
 My answer is a resounding NO!
 Several years ago, we found that “post-modernism” discarded critical thinking.
 Let’s look into it.

 Critical Thinking: “Disciplined thinking that is clear, rational, open-minded, and informed by evidence.
 The mental process of actively and skillfully conceptualizing, applying, analyzing and evaluating information to reach an answer or conclusion.”
 The word “critical” comes from “kriticos”, a Greek word meaning “discerning judgment.”
 So, a critical thinker is searching for truth.
 My father taught me how to think critically, yet without being condemning.